trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    Running a baker requires staking at least 6,000 tez, but the more tez it stakes, the more rights it gets and the lass time it has to wait to produce blocks and make attestations.
    However, baking with too large of a stake can cause problems when the baker stops because it holds a significant portion of baking rights.
    If the baker is using a large portion of the total tez on the network and stops, the system gets slower because the baker isn't making blocks.
+   This delay continues until the system marks the baker as inactive.

    Therefore, to avoid slowing Weeklynet for other users, don't request too much tez.
    40,000 tez is enough to get enough rights to verify that the baker is behaving as expected while not disturbing the network too much when it stops operating.